akka/akka/akka-docs/src/main/paradox/cluster-sharding.md

 ## Introduction

 For an introduction to Sharding concepts see @ref:[Cluster Sharding](typed/cluster-sharding.md).
-This documentation shows how to use the typed
-Cluster Sharding API.

 ## Basic example